For information regarding visas and travel documentation, please visit the Immigration page.

 Persons who do not hold St Helenian status but wish to work on St Helena for a short time, are allowed to stay here and work for up to six months.
 More information on Entry Permits, Work Permits, Points Based Assessment and Permission to work can be found on the Immigration page.

-SHG’s Sustainable Development team is the lead body responsible for promoting and enabling private sector development on the Island and if you are interested in developing a business, please contact invest@sainthelena.gov.sh or +290 22470.
+SHG’s Economic Development team is the lead body responsible for promoting and enabling private sector development on the Island and if you are interested in developing a business, please contact invest@sainthelena.gov.sh or +290 22470.

 Investors and entrepreneurs who want to make a substantial financial investment in St Helena can apply to enter or stay in St Helena without needing a job offer.
 For more information please contact invest@sainthelena.gov.sh or +290 22470.